 For influencers, bloggers, and marketers alike, affiliate campaigns can monetize your site/network with auxiliary incoming revenues.

 For the brands offering an affiliate program, they gain more control over how they spend their advertising dollars.
 With print, TV, and other forms of “push” marketing, companies are promoting products and services by pushing them out to the people, without a guarantee on ROI (return on investment).
-With affiliate program or “pull” marketing, you’re creating a loyal customer base by only paying for results.
+With an affiliate program or “pull” marketing, you’re creating a loyal customer base by only paying for results.

 By offering payouts only to affiliates that perform, advertisers are not investing dollars on those impressions that are literally not impressing customers to purchase.
 In essence, affiliate marketing is much a more effective advertising vehicle, since affiliates only get paid when there’s a sale – win, win!